worldbank/CityScan/raster_processing/README.md

 Collection of data processing scripts to generate the baseline raster data for the CityScan project

 Processing a city scan first involves making sure you have the necessary source data downloaded and saved in the correct locations, as well as named appropiately.
-You also want to have the AOI of your region.
+You also want to have the AOI shapefile of your region.
 Save the AOI in the epsg:4326 projection and inside the admin directory.
 The python city scan script can then be run to clip the source data to the appropiate AOI.
-All of the outputs will be saved in the 'output directory'.
+All of the outputs will be saved in the 'output' directory.
 Note that for 08_uhi and 12_earthquakes, only screenshots of online viewers are taken.

 Your City Scan directory should look like: